Real-Time Operating System User Guide & Reference Manual

 some embOS API functions.

-There are different algorithms that determine which task to execute, called
+There are different algorithms used by schedulers to determine which task to execute.

 that are ready to be executed (in the READY state) and other tasks that are suspended

 for some reason (delay, waiting for mailbox, waiting for semaphore, waiting

 for event, etc).
 The scheduler selects one of the tasks in the READY state and

 activates it (executes the body of this task).
 The task which is currently executing is

 referred to as the running task.
 The main difference between schedulers is the way

 they distribute computation time between tasks in the READY state.